toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 * Secure Defaults
 * Encrypt Sensitive Data
 * Maintain Security Updates

+### Solving Hard Prolems
+* Consider all possible solutions.
+Think about all constraints you have.
+Don’t throw anything away.
+Because all parts can be included in the solutions.
+* Identify the most restrictive contraints first, and fit the remaining contraints within them.
+* Stuck with the problems, take a break or do something else.
+* Find someone to explain it to.

 Content from The Pragmatic Programmer: Your journey to mastery, 20th Anniversary Edition, by Andrew Hunt and David Thomas.
 Visit [https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/).